latitudegames/AIDungeon/README.md

 # AIDungeon2

 ## The model for AI Dungeon2 is temporarily unavailable to download due to cost.
-We're working on a solution
+We're working on a solution!

 Read more about AIDungeon2 and how it was built [here](https://pcc.cs.byu.edu/2019/11/21/ai-dungeon-2-creating-infinitely-generated-text-adventures-with-deep-learning-language-models/)